 Shipping segment’s performance spot on our expectations

-Another solid report was posted this morning by Belships.
+Another solid report was posted by Belships.
 Although the first glance might be somewhat negative, lower than predicted figures came in from the volatile Lighthouse Navigation segment, while our estimates were spot on for the main segment to look at – the drybulk shipping.
-As the feet renewing investments were not impacting the P&L figures, dividends came in larger than we anticipated: NOK 0.75/sh.
-ST outlook is positive for the company due to the large portion of COA, while the LT market fundamentals remain promising seeing historically low orderbook, thus, we are not likely to make drastic changes to our estimates following the report.
+Dividends came in larger than we anticipated at NOK 0.75/sh and we suggest to look at the company as the dividend case over the next couple of years.
+ST outlook is positive for the company due to the large portion of COA, while the LT market fundamentals remain promising seeing historically low orderbook, thus, we keep Buy at a bit lower NOK 24/sh (NOK 26/sh previously) Target Price.

 Drybulk shipping segment just as we predicted